CodeScripterSD/Forge-Eunithice-Rewrite/README.md

 ## Version 0.0.3
+- Added a new fluid "Extraction Fluid" (Basically retextured water - infinite source)
+  - Used in Extractor for increasing ore gains
+- Extractor recipes can now support multiple outputs
+- Extraction cores now supply Extraction Fluid for extractor recipes
 - Added an Autosmelt enchantment, blocks mined with a tool using this enchantment will have their normal drops smelted.
 Incompatible with Silk Touch
 - Added Deepslate Neudonite Ore and modified Neudonite spawn rate and range.
-(New range: -36 to 68)
+(New range: -20 to 40)
 - Added configs for Neudonite Ore vein spawning & size
 - Removed handheld ender chest
   - Moved to a new mod, "Handheld Utilities"
+- Changed the way Bounce Infused Asphalt calculates bounce power
 - Increased the strength of Honey Infused Asphalt
 - Search bar added to Eunithice creative tab
 - Burn Core now works when used by a dispenser